-TPD means Total & Permanent Disability.
-When you have additional TPD cover, your cover reduces by 10% each year from age 61 and ceases on your 67th birthday.
-The above premiums for TPD do not reflect the reduced TPD cover.
-Rounding variations may occur when calculating premiums.
+1. TPD means Total & Permanent Disability

+When you have fixed cover, your Total & Permanent Disability cover reduces by 10% each year from age 61.
+The Death and Total & Permanent Disability premiums above do not reflect the reduced cover.
+Rounding variations may occur when calculating

-Premium Rates - Income Protection cover
+Premium Rates - Income Protection cover -Permanent employees

-Your insurance premiums are determined by your age, gender, amount of insurance, Waiting Period, Benefit Period and the premium rates applying to your Employer Plan.
+Your insurance premiums are determined by your age, amount of insurance, Waiting Period, Benefit Period and the premium rates applying to your Employer Plan.
 The table below shows the annual premium for each \$1,000 of Income Protection cover.